 - Are not a family or household member as defined by the statute.

 In addition to these defenses, it is essential to remember that the prosecutor has the burden of proof.
 The prosecutor must prove beyond a reasonable doubt that you are guilty of the offense charged.
 If the prosecutor cannot satisfy their burden of proof, you should be found not guilty if your case goes to trial.
-It is crucial to have a knowledgeable defense attorney to advocate for you and challenge the State’s evidence.
+It is crucial to have a knowledgeable defense lawyer to advocate for you and challenge the State’s evidence.

 What happens when police are called for domestic violence?
-Our criminal defense attorneys at Eskew Law, LLC, can answer this and any other questions you may have.
+Our lawyers at Eskew Law, LLC, can answer this and any other questions you may have.
 In addition to criminal penalties, a conviction for a domestic violence offense can have many devastating and life-altering collateral consequences.
 It may hinder your ability to apply to the military, college, or any educational or vocational programs.
 A conviction can also lead to:

 - Difficulty applying for a loan or mortgage,

 - Loss of the right to own firearms,